 APAP to the Rescue

 Autotitrating positive airway pressure or APAP, also known as AutoPAP or Auto-CPAP for short, can solve this problem by giving you pressure "on-demand" when you need it.
-For folks with positional sleep apnea, this means that you when you roll to your back during the night, the machine ramps the pressure up to match your body's needs.
+For folks with positional sleep apnea, this means that when you roll to your back during the night, the machine ramps the pressure up to match your body's needs.
 If you later roll to your side or stomach, the machine will decrease the pressure to the lowest pressure that you need to keep your airway open in those body positions.
 I have found that patients who suffer from positional sleep apnea often do much better on APAP.

 Positional Devices for Snoring and Sleep Apnea